cnoe-io/openapi-mcp-codegen/README.md

 cd examples/petstore
 make run-a2a
 ```

+Note: If you generated with `--enable-slim`, `make run-a2a` will start the A2A server over SLIM.
+Ensure a SLIM data plane is reachable at `SLIM_ENDPOINT` (default `http://localhost:46357`).

 5. In a new terminal from the root of the git repo ([install Docker first](https://www.docker.com/get-started/)):
 ```